slovakians/Atrax/README.md

 All Of the things are inside of one file and Moderations fun and more are comming

 # whats new!
-- fixed userinfo command
+- added unpanic command
-- fixed serverinfo command and made it a bit better
-- fixed entire game section commands (10 commands)
-- added credits command
+- added panic command

 # Known Errors
 - Music play